dhrandy/RG35XX-dhrandy-ARCADE-Theme/README.md

 6. Copy font folder over existing font folder.
 Agree to overwrite.
 7. Enjoy your new theme and feel free to donate to my Patreon at www.patreon.com/dhrandy.
 If you want a one time donation, signup for 1 month and cancel.

+Change the title label to whatever you'd like to be displayed in the upper left corner on the main screen in the settings.json. "title-label": "Arcade"

+## Boxart Option

+If you are using boxart/artwork you can use options 1 or 2 to get the text to align correctly.
+You don't need to do both.

+1. Move the file boxart in optional/skin/settings.json to the skin folder and overwrite the original.

-If you have artwork for your games be sure to update the following in the settings.json (Edit with Notepad)
+2. Update the following in the settings.json in the skin folder (Edit with Notepad):

 For Artwork:
+"text-alignment": "left",
 "text-margin": 352,

 No Artwork:
+"text-alignment": "center",
 "text-margin": 24,

-Change the title label to whatever you'd like to be displayed in the upper left corner on the main screen in the settings.json. "title-label": "Arcade"

 ## Changelog
-3/9/23 - Works with Garlic OS 1.2.3
+3/11/23 - Works with Garlic OS 1.2.3
+- Added boxart optional/skin/settings.json file so it's easier to just copy and paste if you are using boxart/artwork.

+3/9/23

 - Moved font.ttf to the font folder in CWF.
 - Updated CWF/lang/English.json to work with Garlic OS 1.2.3